Andrew Vaughn Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The Royals pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- Royals pitchers combine to give up 48 total home runs at a rate of 1.4 per game (to rank 25th in baseball).
+- Royals pitchers combine to give up 51 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- The righty last pitched on Wednesday against the Baltimore Orioles, when he threw five scoreless innings while giving up three hits.
+- The right-hander's most recent appearance was on Saturday against the Oakland Athletics, when he tossed 4 1/3 innings, surrendering six earned runs while giving up 11 hits.

+- The 27-year-old has an ERA of 4.67, with 6.5 strikeouts per nine innings, in seven games this season.
+Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.